-The project site is located within the designated boundaries of the Desert Renewable Energy Natural Community Conservation Plan & Habitat Conservation Plan (NCCP/HCP).
+The pProject sSite is located within the designated boundaries of the Desert Renewable Energy Natural Community Conservation Plan & Habitat Conservation Plan (NCCP/HCP).
 However, the project site is not located near or in the vicinity of an Area of Critical Environmental Concern or FWS Critical Habitat.
-Implementation of the proposed project would result in no impact associated with the potential to conflict with local conservation plans.
+Implementation of the proposed project would result in no impact associated with the potential to would not conflict with the Desert Renewable Energy Natural Community Conservation Plan & Habitat Conservation Plan or any local conservation plans.